rmraya/TypesXML/README.md

 # TypesXML

-Open source XML library written in TypeScript
+Open source XML library written in TypeScript with DOM and SAX support.
+Implements full DTD parsing and validation.

 Implements a SAX parser that exposes these methods from the `ContentHandler` interface: